Second Opinion Chapter 2: A Prequel

 "You shouldn't get your hopes up.
 Most of the others we've operated on today are already dead.
 They've become too deformed for us to salvage the prototype Kamond we used."

 Schuezneit's words wounded some of Claire's high spirits.
 Her smile began to flatten and she lowered her head and replied.
 She had already known the fates of several other subjects, but this was her first time admitting it.

 "So I've heard."

 Claire was always one to bury her worries and remain hopeful, however.
 She tilted her head slightly as she wondered aloud.

 "How's she doing?"

 Schuezneit was now glancing into the operating room himself.
 His answer came in a careless tone, the way someone accustomed to disappointment would be expected to speak.

 "Her heart made it through the installation phase without any major problems.
 Now they're just about ready to mend the incision.
 She's stable, but there have been others in better shape who still ended up rejecting the procedure."

-Even so, Clare's smile only grew all the more confident.
+Even so, Claire's smile only grew all the more confident.